Frequently Asked Questions for Zoom Zero Travel Pass

 - A copy of the letter from the Local Authority confirming your child’s eligibility to receive free school meals.

 - A full copy of your current working tax credit awards document if you are in receipt of the Maximum level.
-You can compare your Award Notice yourself before submitting with the example of how we work out your tax credits, which we require to determine eligibility for your application:
+You can compare your Award Notice yourself before submitting with the example below of how we work out your tax credits, which we require to determine eligibility for your application:

 How long will it take for my application to be assessed once I have completed the online application form?